-There is no need for an injured crewmember to prove the seaworthiness of a vessel in a Jones Act claim, but if that crewmember can prove negligence by the employer, then he or she may recover damages for pain, suffering, disability and future medical benefits.
+There is no need for an injured crew member to prove the seaworthiness of a vessel in a Jones Act claim, but if that crew member can prove negligence by the employer, then they may recover damages for pain, suffering, disability and future medical benefits.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.